vyahello/python-ood/README.md

 ```
 ### Abstract factory
-Client expects to receive family related objects.
-But dont have to know which family it is until run time.
+In abstract factory a client expects to receive family related objects.
+But don't have to know which family it is until run time.
 Abstract factory is related to factory method and concrete product are singletons.
-- Participants:
+- Implementation idea:
-  - Abstract factory: pet factory.
+  - Abstract factory: pet factory
-  - Concrete factory: dog factory and cat factory.
+  - Concrete factory: dog factory and cat factory
-  - Abstract product.
+  - Abstract product
-  - Concrete product: dog and dog food, cat and cat food.
+  - Concrete product: dog and dog food, cat and cat food
 - Exercise:
-We have a Pet factory (which includes Dog and Cat factory and both factories produced related products such as Dog and Cat food and we have a PetFactory which gets Cat or Dog factory).
+  - We have a Pet factory (which includes Dog and Cat factory and both factories produced related products such as Dog and Cat food and we have a PetFactory which gets Cat or Dog factory).

 ```python
 from abc import ABC, abstractmethod